How to Add or Remove the Sign Out Button in Windows 11

 Richard

-You might want to remove the button on a shared computer to prevent others from accidentally logging you out.
-On a personal computer, you might want it there for quick access to switch between user accounts.
+You might want to remove it on a shared computer to prevent accidental logouts or, conversely, keep it visible on a personal machine for quick switching between user accounts.

 Using the Local Group Policy Editor